E-Mail: kseniia.poluektova [at] zzf-potsdam.de

 The loosening of censorship in late 1988 enabled numerous discussions of the tragic aspects of the Soviet past spilling into every public and artistic forum imaginable, from the media to literature, film, theater and television, to local historical societies, and commemorative movements.
 What distinguished this new attempt at de-Stalinization from the one undertaken during Khrushchev’s reign was the growing role of the dissidents in setting the historical agenda during Perestroika and in theorizing and practicing glasnost’.
 By the late 1980s the dissident interpretation of Soviet history had been deeply entrenched in the historical imagination of the intelligentsia, with the works of Solzhenitsyn and (albeit to a small extent) Grossman setting the terms for much of the discussion.
 These debates were polyphonic and largely inherited the ideological divisions within the (anti-)Soviet dissent that crystalized both in samizdat and tamizdat in their attitude to Stalinism, Leninism, the relationship between the two and the workings of Soviet terror.
 But there was much more to samizdat and tamizdat than deliberations of democratic alternatives to totalitarianism.
 They also brought to the fore a variety of imperialist, quasi-fascist, anti-Semitic “patriotic” discourses, each advancing their own interpretation of Soviet history, with Igor Shafarevich, the author of Russophobia, its principal ideologue that flourished during Perestroika.
 While professional historians remained conspicuously peripheral to the public engagement with the Soviet past, their authority severely undermined by the years of catering to the communist ideology and increasingly obvious methodological inadequacy, the vacuum was filled with a plethora of misguided pseudo-scholarly theories, such as Anatoly Fomenko’s “new chronology”, Edvard Radzinsky’s “mysteries of history” or Viktor Suvorov’s revisionist interpretation of WWII.
 This polyphony failed to produce a lasting public engagement with history and a cohesive de-Stalinizing narrative with a solid factual and ethical core, but its spillover did seem to infiltrate both academia and public discourses shaping much of subsequent ideology-driven (ab)uses of history.

-Kseniia Poluektova-Krimer forscht seit 1.
-Januar 2023 für zwei Jahre als PostDoc Stipendiatin am ZZF im ERC Projekt "Perestroika from Below" in der Abteilung Kommunismus und Gesellschaft. /Kseniia Poluektova-Krimer has been conducting research as a PostDoc Stipendiatin at the ZZF in the ERC project "Perestroika from Below" in the Department I Communism and Society since January 1, 2023 for two years.
+Kseniia Poluektova-Krimer forscht als Gastwissenschaftlerin seit Sommer 2022 am ZZF in der Abteilung Kommunismus und Gesellschaft - seit 1.12.2023 mit einem Sacharow-Stipendium. / Kseniia Poluektova-Krimer has been conducting research as a Visiting Fellow since summer 2022 at the ZZF in the Department I Communism and Society - since 1.12.2023 with a Sacharow-Scholarship.